 Regularly review updated guidance from state agencies, including CDPH and California Department of Education.
-The California Department of Public Health (CDPH) issued Consolidated Schools Guidance ("CDPH Guidance") effective starting March 20, 2021, for resuming in-person instruction for schools.
+The California Department of Public Health (CDPH) issued Consolidated Schools Guidance ("CDPH Guidance") effective July 1, 2022, for in-person instruction for schools.
 This guide is meant to augment the CDPH Guidance, not replace it.
 Given the evolving nature of the COVID-19 epidemic, we expect that this document will need to be updated in the future.